TheGrayDot/wow-vmangos-docker/README.md

 ## Opinionated Configuration

-This Docker environment is **really** opinionated.
+This project is **highly opinionated**.
 Some examples are:

 - Runs the game server, realm server and database on one system using Compose
 - Have to edit the `.env` file if you want to change configuration, but is very limited
 - Lots of hard-coded paths based on what I think is the best approach
+- Rolls a custom client data extraction script (e.g., vmaps, mmaps)

 ## Volumes